tbates/tbates.github.io/_posts/1995-02-20-detailed-Factor-scores.markdown

 all(complete.cases(demoOneFactor))
 # [1] TRUE
 ```
-Let's delete 10% from each column at random:
+Let’s delete 10% from each column at random:

 ```r
 df = demoOneFactor